Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Georgia best monastery Schio Mtskheta

-Mtskheta is the former capital of Georgia and one of the three Georgian site listed by UNESCO as world heritage.
+Mtskheta is the former capital of Georgia and one of the three Georgian sites listed by UNESCO as world heritage.
 Located at the confluence of the Aragvi and Mtkvari Rivers, about 20km west of Tbilisi in Central Georgia, Mtskheta is easily reachable by marshrutka (minibus) from Gori and Tbilisi (Tbilisi’s Didube market) itself.
 The main attractions in town are the Jvari Monastery, the Svetitstkhoveli Cathedral, and the Samtavro Monastery.

 Mtskheta was the ancient capital of Kartli, the East Georgian Kingdom from the 3rd century BC to the 5th century AD, and was also the location where Christianity was proclaimed as the official religion of Georgia in 337.
 To date, it still remains the headquarters of the Georgian Orthodox and Apostolic Church, a place of great religious importance.